-EYFS Children will encounter Christianity and religions and beliefs represented in the class, school or local community.
+The Key stage 1 a minimum of two rengions are stauted EYFS Children will encounter Christianity and religions and beliefs represented in the class, school or local community.
 Religious Education will support a growing sense of the child's awareness of self, their own community and their place within this.
 Years 1 and 2 A minimum of two religions are studied.
 Christianity and at least one other religion.
-Our focus is on Judaism/ Islam/ and the predominant local religions and beliefs represented.
+Our focus is on Judaism and Hinduism.
 Pupils also learn from other religions in thematic units.
 Years 3 and 4 Years 5 and 6 A minimum of four religions are studied.
-Christianity and at least three principal religions chosen from Buddhism, Hinduism, Judaism, Islam and Sikhism will be studied in depth.
+Christianity and at least three principal religions chosen from Buddhism, Hinduism, Judaism, Sikhism and Islam will be studied in depth.
 Pupils also learn from other religions and worldviews in thematic units.
 Lower KS2 - Christianity (Islam, Hinduism, Sikhism).
 Upper KS2 - Christianity (Judaism, Buddhism).
 All six principal religions are introduced or revisited by the end of the key stage 2.